USAJOBS/ATP-Support/job-announcement-playbook/details/video.md

 ### Example

-* For our job announcement, we want to add [this vide](a href="https://www.youtube.com/watch?v=Gih8-cwTCQU/){:target="\_blank"}.
+* For our job announcement, we want to add [this video](a href="https://www.youtube.com/embed/Gih8-cwTCQU/){:target="\_blank"}.
 To get the correct URL, click the share icon, and then click the embed option.
-This shows us the full embed information for that video, but we only need to copy [the embed code](https://www.youtube.com/embed/Gih8-cwTCQU/){:target="\_blank"} and paste that into the video section of our job announcement.
+This shows us the full embed information for that video, but we only need to copy the embed code and paste that into the video section of our job announcement.
 * When the job gets posted, potential applicants can watch the video without leaving the job announcement.
-As you’ll notice, the specific code for our video does not change, so if desired, you can simply use the beginning URL portion of [https://www.youtube.com/embed/](https://www.youtube.com/embed/){:target="\_blank"} and then add the specific code for your video.
+As you’ll notice, the specific code for our video does not change, so if desired, you can simply use the beginning URL portion of https://www.youtube.com/embed/ and then add the specific code for your video.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">